-The database schema can be found in Appendix I.
+The database schema can be found in Appendix J.

-12.5 Scavetool
+12.3.3 Scavetool

-OMNeT++'s scavetool is a command-line program for exploring, filtering and processing of result files, and exporting the result in formats digestible by other tools.
+OMNeT++'s opp_scavetool program is a command-line tool for exploring, filtering and processing of result files, and exporting the result in formats digestible by other tools.